JuliaGtk/Gtk4.jl/docs/src/manual/dialogs.md

     Some of the code on this page can be found in "dialogs.jl" in the "example" subdirectory.

 !!! tip "Creating dialogs in callbacks"
-    When creating dialogs in signal or action callbacks, you must use the methods that take a function as the first argument (equivalently the `do` syntax).
+    When creating dialogs in signal or action callbacks, you must use the methods that take a function as the first argument (or equivalently the `do` syntax).

 ## Message dialogs

 Gtk4.jl wraps `GtkAlertDialog` in convenience functions  `info_dialog` and `ask_dialog`.
-Each takes a string for a message to show and an optional parent window.
+Each takes a string for a message to show and an optional parent window, and `ask_dialog` shows two buttons to allow the user to select between two options: "Yes" and "No" by default.

 For all dialog convenience functions, there are two ways of using them.
 For use in the REPL or an interactive script, the following forms can be used: